marshmallow-code/flask-marshmallow/README.rst

         })

-Output the data in your views
+Output the data in your views.

 .. code-block:: python